let's grow alhambra

 Will there be another gardening opportunity in the Demonstration Garden?

-We are planning to have more opportunities.
-Check back on this page to keep up to date on all of our Let’s Grow Alhambra events.
+We are planning our Garden Group at the moment.
+Check back on this page to keep up to date on all of our Let’s Grow Alhambra events and programs.

 How did the library fund this program?